 - Cook 1 pound of linguine or spaghetti to al dente per package instructions.
-Cube about 4 cups of leftover turkey.
+Cube or shred about 4 cups of leftover turkey.

 - Dice 1 small onion, crush four cloves of garlic, and dice two ribs of celery.

 - Melt one stick of butter (½ cup) over medium heat and add onion, celery, and mushrooms.
 Cook for about 3-4 minutes until the celery is clearing.
 Add the four cloves of crushed garlic and cook one more minute.
 Add one teaspoon salt and ½ teaspoon black pepper.

 - Add ½ cup flour by sprinkling over the pan.
 Stir until browning some, about 2 minutes.

 - Add one 14 oz can of chicken or turkey broth while continuously stirring.
-Bring to a boil, and when starting to thicken, add three cups of milk and one cup of shredded or grated Parmesan cheese.
-Continue to simmer and stir while thickening — about three more minutes.
+Continue to stir, bring to a boil, and when it starts to thicken, add three cups of milk and one cup of shredded or grated Parmesan cheese.
+Continue to simmer and stir while thickening—about three more minutes.

-- Remove from heat, add four cups cubed turkey, one pound cooked pasta, one cup of frozen peas.
-Mix well and transfer to a 9 by 13-inch baking dish that has been coated with PAM or butter.
+- Remove from heat, and add four cups of cubed or shredded cooked turkey, one pound of cooked pasta, and one cup of frozen peas.
+Mix well and pour into a 9 by 13 inch baking dish coated with PAM or butter.

 - Mix one cup of Italian Panko breadcrumbs with ½ cup of shredded or grated Parmesan cheese and sprinkle over the top of the casserole.

 - Bake for about 35 minutes until golden brown and bubbling.